Someday, Someway: Release

-The first version of "Someday, Someway" to be released was a 1981 cover by neo-rockabilly musician Robert Gordon.
+The first version of "Someday, Someway" to be released was in 1981 by neo-rockabilly musician Robert Gordon.
 This version of the song became a regional hit in New York.
 Crenshaw later attributed the song's success to the New York radio station 102.7 WNEW-FM.
 He explained in an interview, "WNEW was on one hand what you would call a mainstream FM rock station, but there also was some flexibility.
 People like Vin [Scelsa] and Meg Griffin were really talented and determined to express themselves as well as play the hits.
 Meg really loved Robert Gordon's version of 'Someday, Someway,' and just jumped on it.
 Then when I got my single out on Shake Records, what do you know?
 She picked up on that, too, and started talking about me on the radio.
 Then the rest of the station followed suit; they were really great to us, always."

 Crenshaw's version of "Someday, Someway" came out in May 1982.
 He was initially hesitant to release it as his debut single, given Gordon had already released it, but was overruled by the label.
 He joked, "Thank goodness they talked me out of my stupidity."
-The single release of the song, backed by "You're My Favorite Waste of Time," was a moderate chart hit in the United States, reaching number 36 on the Billboard charts and number 31 on the Cashbox charts.
+The single release of the song, backed by "You're My Favorite Waste of Time", was a moderate chart hit in the United States, reaching number 36 on the Billboard chart and number 31 on the Cashbox chart.
 The single would be Crenshaw's only top 40 hit.
 The song was also released on his 1982 debut album, Marshall Crenshaw.

 The music video for "Someday Someway" came from a concert Crenshaw played in San Francisco.
 Crenshaw later explained, "Warner Brothers sent a film crew, three cameras, and they sent a sound truck with a multi-track recording set up and they documented the show.
 Their purpose in doing that was to send out VHS tapes to all of the distributors to let people know what we were about and what we looked like and sounded like.
 Back in the day, that concert was shown on MTV a couple of times and the video for 'Someday, Someway' from taken from that show as well."
 An archival release of the San Francisco concert was released in 2017.